codenotary/immudb/README.md

 # Performance figures

 immudb can handle millions of writes per second.
-The following table shows performance of the embedded store inserting 1M entries on a 4-core E3-1275v6 CPU and SSD disk with 20-100 parallel workers:
+The following table shows performance of the embedded store inserting 1M entries on a machine with 4-core E3-1275v6 CPU and SSD disk:

 | Entries | Workers | Batch | Batches | time (s) | Entries/s |
 | ------ | ------ | ------ | ------ | ------ | ------ |